DigitalPublishingToolkit/Money-Lab-Reader/md/2_1-Primavera.md

 somehow recognize.

-Let’s imagine that we have such system – the so-called *Sabir* system – for a moment, and continue our story...
+Let’s imagine that we have such system – the so-called *Sabir* system – for a moment, and continue our story.